 Hut Exercise: Either sit in bed or a chair, or lie on your side in bed and place your hands over your tummy.
 Take a big breath in, and as you exhale say the word "hut" forcefully.
 You should feel your tummy tighten as you say "hut" and relax as you inhale.
 Ankle/foot movements help prevent blood clots after anesthesia.

 Kegels (Pelvic floor contractions): Can be done in any position.
-Get step-by-step instructions in this article.

 You may add on to the following exercises listed below as tolerated.
 Be sure to check with your doctor before starting more vigorous exercises.